 We have been raising goats for several years now.
 And they have been one of the best resources on our homestead.
-One of the best uses has been using goats for grazing and land clean up.
+One of the best uses has been using our goats for clearing up weeds and brush.

 Goats are natural grazers and make a great, green alternative to land clean up.
 Typically around our rural area, a lot of chemicals are used for land management.
 We would like to avoid that route.

 During the summer months, we allow our goats to graze around the ranch for nearly the entire season, or as long as there is still plenty of vegetation.